Mindful Studying Tips From a Delaware School Counselor

 Thanks to WFS MS/US Counselor Danielle Litterelle for her contributions to this article.

-Students from the WFS middle school Youth in Government club recently traveled to Dover to participate in the State Junior Youth in Government Model Legislature.
+Ten representatives from the Wilmington Friends School Middle School Youth in Government Club traveled to Dover, Delaware to participate in the State Junior Youth in Government Model Legislature.

-Congratulations to our community members who shared their talents at last night's Informal Concert!
+Congratulations to our community members who shared their talents at this week's Informal Concert!
 This concert is designed to showcase the talent of our students, parents, and faculty in an informal, yet serious, chamber concert or recital format.

 Statement of Nondiscrimination as to Student Enrollment